Tim Reed

 Nike Air Zoom Alphafly NEXT%- Purchased

-Instantly, I liked these way more than the Vaporfly Next % largely because of the improved stability.
+Finally Nike have included some more meat on the medial side of the shoe to halt the hectic over-pronation of their previous top racing shoes.
+Coupled with the air pods in the forefoot of the shoe the stability is a drastic improvement from the Vaporfly Next %. volume.
 That’s not to say they’re stable in the way the Saucony Endorphin Pro or Sketchers Speed Elite are.
-Far from it but definitely feel many times safer on the achilles, knees and hips than their predecessors.
+Far from it but definitely many times safer on the achilles, knees and hips than it’s predecessors.

-Decent width, great loop holes front and back for quick transitions and excellent grip in all conditions.
+Decent width, great loop holes front and back for quick transitions ( I would still wear socks, my feet are in tatters from Husky Tri) and excellent grip in all conditions.
 Nike have hit this one out of the park.

 Saucony Endorphin Pro- 9.5/10 Purchased.

-Finally, a traditional feeling carbon plated shoe that performs as efficiently as the best I’ve tested.
+Finally, a traditional feeling carbon plated shoe that performs very nearly as efficiently as the best I’ve tested with durability that far exceeds the Nike Alphafly.

 Incredible stability, the right balance between cushioning and responsiveness at 213-220 grams (ish).
 Finally a shoe where no overhaul of run technique is needed to make this shoe fast and for the runner to stay injury free, unlike some other super fast carbon plated offerings.